HoustonWeHaveABug/FlowFree/README.md

 # FlowFree
 FlowFree puzzles solver and generator written in C, works also for Numberlink/Arukone puzzles.

 Both solver and generator are implemented in the same source code (flowfree.c) and executable.
-Only input differs depending if which functionality you want to use.
+Only input differs depending on which functionality you want to use.

 A format converter is also available ("Raetsel" converter, see below).